Essays

 * * * * * *

 The narrator in “The Mercy Seat”—the 1988 signature song of Punk legends Nick Cave & The Bad Seeds—has no such assurances either way.
-This death-row inmate steeling himself for the electric chair possesses neither the visions and visitations of Jacob, nor the glib self-assurance of Sherem, but only the certitude of his imminent execution.
+The song is sung from the perspective of a death-row inmate steeling himself for the electric chair; he possesses neither the visions and visitations of Jacob, nor the glib self-assurance of Sherem, but only the certitude of his imminent execution.

 Yet the narrator is also strangely like both men in this moment, even if he remains much less confident versions of either.
 Like Jacob, he has at least heard of “How Christ was born into a manger/And like some ragged stranger/Died upon the cross”, but immediately undercuts that comfort with “Or at least that’s what I’m told.”
 Like Sherem, he has also at least heard of the Law of Moses, specifically Leviticus 24:19-21–“An eye for an eye and a tooth for a tooth”—which he repeats at least 15 times over the course of the song, all without ever being able to fully convince himself of its justice.